QsDev/ddos-tool-csharp/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Illegal usage is prohibited

-Any kind of illegal usage of this tool to cause damage to others can land you directly in jail :) <br> Please use this tool for security testing purposes only. <br> Me (Luuk Kenselaar) and Stefan Damen are not responsible for any of your actions.
+Any kind of illegal usage of this tool to cause damage to others can land you directly in jail. <br> Please use this tool for security testing purposes only. <br> Me (Luuk Kenselaar) and Stefan Damen are not responsible for any of your actions. <br>